vivekburman/etlfunnel-documentation/docs/connector-hub.md

 | Data Processing Strategy | Dropdown | By Keys | Method for data retrieval |

 **Data Processing Strategies:**
-- **By Keys**: Execute Redis commands to fetch data at scheduled intervals.
-One-time operation with all matching keys processed.
+- **By Keys**: Fetch data for all specified keys and pattern matches.
 - **By Streams**: Redis Streams for real-time data processing
 - **By Keyspace**: Keyspace notifications for change detection
 - **By Custom Function**: User-implemented data extraction method returning `<-chan map[string]interface{}`